cipherphage/IJ-Quote-Generator/readme.md

           - Required.
           - Default: none.
           - `true` means the text will be typed repeatedly without end (i.e., it is theoretically the same as assigning `count` to an infinite value). `false` means that the text won't be typed repeatedly infinitely.
+        - `msPauseBetweenRepeats`
+          - Type: `number`.
+          - Required.
+          - Default: none.
+          - This is how long the component will wait once the text has been completely typed before erasing the text and starting over.

 - `language`
   - Type: `string[]`